Skip to content

 • A production-ready foundation: a clean architecture that survives the path into production.

-Every project begins with the paid Analysis (A) – the binding first step with an audit report, a prioritized roadmap and a solid cost plan.
-Your fee for the analysis is credited toward the engagement.
+Validation is the third of five steps in the ANVIL system (A – N – V – I – L).
+Every project begins with the Analysis (A) – with an audit report, a prioritized roadmap and a dependable cost plan.
 Which path leads from there into validation depends on what already exists:

-• You start with an idea: after the analysis, in New Design (N) we draft your blueprint – target architecture, UX/UI and data model.
+• You start with an idea: after the analysis, in New Design (N) your blueprint is drafted – target architecture, UX/UI and data model.
 Validation begins on that basis.

 • You bring a concept or design: then your groundwork serves as the blueprint, and after the analysis you go straight into validation.
 Your concept is precise input – we build on it rather than second-guess it.

 • You already have a working prototype: then Implementation & Hardening (I) is your entry point, not validation.
-Your prototype is the most precise requirements spec there is, and saves weeks of requirements workshops.
+Your prototype already encodes the requirements.

 Do you have an idea or a concept and want to know whether it holds up in the market?
-In a free intro call we'll discuss your entry into the ANVIL system and show how your idea becomes a validated prototype in weeks – on a foundation that survives the path into production.
+In a short intro call we'll discuss how your idea becomes a validated prototype in weeks – on the same codebase you launch on.

 Frequently asked questions